anquanscan/sec-tools/README.md

 [hacking-with-python](https://github.com/drsh4rky/hacking-with-python): You guessed well, genius !!
 This tool is intended for the initiation to ethical hacking with python
 [jerseyctf-2022-challenges](https://github.com/njitacm/jerseyctf-2022-challenges): JerseyCTF 2022
 [fuzzbench](https://github.com/google/fuzzbench): FuzzBench - Fuzzer benchmarking as a service.
 [EzScript](https://github.com/xFaraday/EzScript): Cyberpatriot born Windows hardening script.
 It serves as a way to get to baseline and can help specialists further secure the machine.
+[PentestTools](https://github.com/arch3rPro/PentestTools): Awesome Pentest Tools Collection